-But it was the kids who were all smiles after being treated like royalty with the kids’ package.
-Upon entering our oversized room, twin plush teddy bears, outfitted in red Hotel Commonwealth ... more t-shirts, rested beside two bags of goodies.
+It was the kids who were all smiles after being treated like royalty with the kids’ package.
+Upon entering our oversized room, twin plush teddy bears, outfitted in red Hotel Commonwealth T-shirts, rested beside two bags of goodies.
 Inside, sunglasses, blow up baseball bat and baseball (perfect for in-room entertainment without fear of destruction), a Curious George book (smartly, each child got a different title), flashlight for reading after the lights go out, and LL Bean red fleece, leather-footed slippers sized just for them.
 As the kids rifled through their bags, a knock at the door announced room service.
 Cookies and tall glasses of milk arrived to ensure story time would be complete.
-(We visited in March, but please call the hotel to find out if they are extending this package and making it a regular feature...
-I think they should!)
+An extra perk for mom and dad who drive in?
+Overnight parking is complimentary with the package.

 Our Editor Loves